bbqw-ng/cs283/2-StudentDB/a2-questions.md

     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
 Address in your answer why it work work, but also think about any potential problems it could cause.

-    > **ANSWER:** This approach will work, since you malloc and grant mem from the heap and , but (1), since it is inside of a function, if the programmer were to make a mistake and not return the student or free it at the end of the function, it would cause a memory leak, since after the function completes, you are the out of scope.
+    > **ANSWER:** this approach will work since you are allocating memory from the heap and unlike the stack, it doesn't automatically empty the memory after function ends, which means data inside the student would be saved even outside the scope of the function.
+Although it works, it introduces us to the unnecessary risks of a memory leak in the case that the programmer forgets to free it in the end.
+(Which in the code snippet they do not forget atleast in scope)

 4. Lets take a look at how storage is managed for our simple database.
 Recall that all student records are stored on disk using the layout of the `student_t` structure (which has a size of 64 bytes).
 Lets start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
 Now that we have an empty database lets add a few students and see what is happening under the covers.
 Consider the following sequence of commands: